Geordio/CarND-Advanced-Lane-Lines/README.md

 ![windows_image](https://github.com/Geordio/CarND-Advanced-Lane-Lines/blob/master/output_images/window.png)

-Birdseye view with the windows overlaid and poly lines fitted (red))
+Birdseye view with the windows overlaid and poly lines fitted (red)) Note that this is of a different image than the previous view.

 ![poly](https://github.com/Geordio/CarND-Advanced-Lane-Lines/blob/master/output_images/output_with_poly.png)